 Concise and attractive

-Our infographics convey a wealth of information about your local economy in a concise and visually attractive way.
+Our sector profiles also come with an infographic which conveys a wealth of information about your sector in a concise and visually attractive way.
 They make economic information accessible to a wide audience.

 The Summary Infographic provides a one page overview of headline findings for your chosen sector.
 It covers areas such as employment trends, employment by region and employment demographics as well as GDP, earnings and business units.

 Our infographics are perfect for providing a high level overview of your sector and are ideal for printing off to impress colleagues and key stakeholders.